Two Canadians imprisoned by China have been released, Prime Minister Trudeau says – KION546

 Trudeau would not discuss details about how their release came about but he thanked Canadian allies for their support.

-Michael Kovrig and Michael Spavor have been held in China since late 2018.
+Former diplomat Kovrig and businessman Spavor had been held in China since late 2018.
 They were arrested on espionage charges in China shortly after the arrest of Huawei executive Meng Wanzhou on a US warrant related to the company’s business dealings in Iran.
 However, China has consistently denied that the cases were in any way connected.

 Earlier Friday, the United States Department of Justice and Meng reached an agreement to defer prosecution of US charges against her until late 2022, after which point the charges could be dropped.

+In a lengthy post on her WeChat account Saturday, Meng described tearing up as her flight from Vancouver to Shenzhen crossed the North Pole and praised China’s ruling Communist Party.
+A CNN source has seen the post which is not open to be publicly viewed.

+“As we get closer to home, I feel increasingly emotional, with tears welling up in my eyes.
+Under the leadership of the Chinese Communist Party, our motherland is moving toward prosperity.
+Without this strong motherland, I wouldn’t have my freedom today,” she wrote.
+“I thank my beloved motherland, and I thank the Party and the government … for shining a light during my darkest hours and guiding me in my long journey home.”

-The US case centered on whether Meng misled HSBC bank about Huawei’s relationship with an Iranian subsidiary, Skycom, which the US alleges would have violated US sanctions against Iran.
+The US case centered on whether Meng, the chief financial officer of Chinese telecoms giant Huawei, misled HSBC bank about the company’s relationship with an Iranian subsidiary, Skycom, which the US alleges would have violated US sanctions against Iran.
+Meng is also the daughter of Huawei founder Ren Zhengfei.

 Meng appeared virtually in a court in Brooklyn, New York, and pleaded not guilty to charges of conspiracy to commit bank fraud, bank fraud, conspiracy to commit wire fraud, and wire fraud.